 \item \textbf{Pragmatic criteria:} Reviewers stop when they run out of time \cite{miwa2014}.

+\item \textbf{Novel automatic stopping criteria:} Recent papers have proposed more complicated novel systems for automatically deciding when to stop screening \cite{Yu2019, DiNunzio2018, Howard2020}

 \end{itemize}

-We review these methods in the following section and discuss their theoretical limitations.
+We review the first three classes of these methods in the following section and discuss their theoretical limitations.
 They are then tested on several previous systematic review datasets.

-We demonstrate theoretically and with our experimental results, that these methods can not deliver consistent levels of work savings or recall - particularly across different domains, or datasets with different properties \cite{OMara-Eves2015}.
+We demonstrate theoretically and with our experimental results, that these three classes of methods can not deliver consistent levels of work savings or recall - particularly across different domains, or datasets with different properties \cite{OMara-Eves2015}.
+We also discuss the limitations of novel automatic stopping criteria, which have all demonstrated promising results, but do not achieve a given level of recall in a reliable or reportable way.

 Without the reliable or reportable achievement of a desired level of recall, deployment of AL systems in live reviews remains challenging.